Recognizing exceptional, high-caliber contributions to technology-enriched teaching and learning.

 Eligibility and Selection Process

 Courses and projects led by faculty, graduate teaching assistants, and teams (faculty, staff, students) are eligible for nomination.
-Finalists and winners will be selected by the XCaliber Award committee.
+Winners will be selected by the XCaliber Award committee.
 To be considered, the course (or significant course project) must demonstrate exemplary use of technology and student-centered pedagogy resulting in high-impact student learning.
-Applications submitted by finalists will be evaluated for level of innovation and impact.
+Applications will be evaluated for level of innovation and impact.

-- Individual Award: Kathleen Hancock (GIS Applications in Civil & Environmental Engineering)
+- Kathleen Hancock: GIS Applications in Civil and Environmental Engineering (Individual Award)

-- Group Award: Marlene Preston & Brandi Quesenberry (Design and Assessment of Virtual Public Speaking: Incorporating Presentation Technologies to Enhance Learning)
+- Marlene Preston and Brandi Quesenberry: Design and Assessment of Virtual Public Speaking: Incorporating Presentation Technologies to Enhance Learning (Group Award)

 XCaliber Awards Chair